 Where I come from there is a tradition of drinking Benedictine.
 For those not in the know Benedictine is a herbal liqueur developed by Alexandre Le Grand.
 I don’t know how many on eduTwitter drink “bene “n” hot” but I do, it’s a tradition.
 Apparently, soldiers from East Lancashire used to drink benedictine to keep warm during the first world war.
 Tradition is the means by which we are socialised into ways of knowing.

-Of course we all have reason.
-The enlightenment gave us reason.
-The power of reason enables each individual to escape the circumstances of their existence.
-Only to an extent or as Marx put it ” (wo) men make their own history, but they do not make it as they please”.
+Of course, we all have reason.
+The power of reason enables each individual to escape their circumstance; only to an extent, or as Marx put it ” (wo) men make their own history but they do not make it as they please”.

 Knowledge is power became the byword for the enlightenment.
-Subsequent thinkers such as Foucault and the post modernists challenged the theory that knowledge is power, or rather, they agreed that knowledge is power but it carried the power of those who seek to oppress us, keep us sub-servient.
+Subsequent thinkers such as Foucault and other postmodernists challenged the theory that knowledge is power, or rather, they agreed that knowledge is power but it carried the power of those who seek to oppress us, keep us subservient.

 We believe all pupils, whatever their background, have a right to access the best that has been said and thought.
 This includes a variety of writers, from all parts of the world, and thinkers from all the ages.
 The curriculum at Michaela Community School ensures that pupils are knowledgeable enough about the world around them to transform it in the future.